Clean Cars 2030

 Policy in Washington State

 In 2020, Nicole Macri introduced Clean Cars 2030, a bill that would require all new passenger and light-duty cars sold in the state to run on electricity or hydrogen, beginning with the 2030 model year.
 It is backed by Coltura, and gained the support of eight committee chairs in its first year.
 It was reintroduced in 2021, passed the House Transportation Committee, with an amendment that made it a goal and not a mandate.
 The reason that the bill was converted from a mandate to a goal was to allay concerns brought by NRDC and the Attorney General that there would be a U.S. Supreme Court ruling that the Washington 2030 legislation is preempted by the federal Environmental Policy and Conservation Act (EPCA), which would in turn negatively impact litigation challenging California’s waiver authority under the Clean Air Act.
-The bill was not passed by the House floor in time for the cutoff, but there is a chance that it will be attached to another bill currently moving through the Senate.
+The bill was passed by both House and Senate as part of HB 1287, which makes it goal and not a mandate.

 In the Media